Statistics of systemwide correlations in the random-field XXZ chain: Importance of rare events in the many-body localized phase: Two limiting cases: ETH and Anderson

-The estimated midchain correlation lengths plotted in Fig.~\ref{fig:AL1} (b) deviate slightly from their expected behavior for $h \lesssim 1.5$: this is a finite-size effect due to the small sizes considered here, of the same order as those reachable in the interacting problem.
+The estimated midchain correlation lengths plotted in Fig.~\ref{fig:AL1} (b) deviate slightly from their expected behavior for $h \lesssim 1.5$.
+For $\xi^z_{\rm typ}$, this is a very simple finite-size effect due to the small sizes considered here, of the same order as those reachable in the interacting problem.
 We note that this occurs for $\xi^{z}_{\rm typ} \gtrsim 3$.
-For stronger disorder, the fits are good and the ratio of the transverse to longitudinal correlation lengths is $\approx 2$.
+For $\xi^{x}_{\rm typ}$, the finite-size effects are more subtle: the correlation length shows a maximum as a function of the disorder strength, drifting to zero disorder as the size increases.
+For stronger random fields, the fits are good and the ratio of the transverse to longitudinal correlation lengths is $\approx 2$.